-ANSWER: Defendant Mohammed objects to the term "concocted" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant lacks sufficient knowledge or information upon which to form a belief as to the truth of the allegations contained in this paragraph.

 27. Accordingly, even though he was innocent, plaintiff Key pleaded guilty to a drug offense on March 9, 2004, and was sentenced to 2 years of probation.
 He was later re-sentenced to 30 days in the Cook County Jail and re-committed to probation.